joshhornby/joshhornby.github.io/_posts/2017-07-03-elm-form-validate.md

     lastmod: "2017-07-05T19:00:00+01:00"
 ---

-The real pain in frontend engineering isn't writing another form; it's dealing with validation, user feedback, and keeping your codebase from turning into a spaghetti mess of conditionals.
+The real pain in frontend engineering isn't writing another form.
+It's dealing with validation, user feedback, and keeping your codebase from turning into a spaghetti mess of conditionals.

 Elm, with its focus on making impossible states impossible, is a breath of fresh air.
 But vanilla form validation can get verbose, fast.
 That's where [`elm-form-validate`](https://package.elm-lang.org/packages/joshhornby/elm-form-validate/latest/) slots in: composable validation that lets you write forms the Elm way.